 Passenger Trains vs. Freight Trains: A Deep Dive into the World of Rail Transport

 The rhythmic chugging of a train, the rhythmic clatter of wheels on tracks – the image evokes a sense of both timeless travel and immense industrial power.
 But within the broad category of "trains," lie two distinct worlds: passenger trains and freight trains.
-While both utilize the same fundamental infrastructure – the railway – their design, operation, and purpose differ significantly.
-This comprehensive guide will delve into the intricacies of both, exploring their differences, similarities, and the crucial roles they play in modern society.
+While both work with the same fundamental infrastructure – the railway – their design, operation, and purpose differ significantly.
+This complete walkthrough will look at the intricacies of both, exploring their differences, similarities, and the crucial roles they play in modern society.

 Introduction: Two Sides of the Same Track